 Although students come to CHCS with a wide range of academic abilities, we believe they all benefit from small class sizes and a balanced school calendar.
 Within this framework, teachers provide a challenging but flexible curriculum, using a variety of instructional methods to meet each student’s needs.
 Additionally, teachers come alongside students, providing tutoring, aiding in credit recovery, and implementing specialized plans for academic growth.
 Faculty and staff seek to integrate a Biblical worldview in all areas and students attend Bible class daily.
 We teach God’s story in a way that allows students to make a clear minded choice about their faith (Jos 24:15).
 Our desire is for our students to be transformed by the renewal of their minds, so they may discern the will of God for their lives (Rom 12:2).

 To provide the best possible opportunities for our students, we cultivate a culture of collaboration between school staff, houseparents/parents, social workers, and counselors (Ecc 4:9-10).
-Outside of school hours, staff members intentionally build relationships with students by leading sports, equine offerings, and after-school activities.
+Outside of school hours, staff members intentionally build relationships with students by leading sports, equine activities, and after-school programs.
 Our close-knit community provides opportunities for additional relationship building as we simply do life together (1 Jn 3:18).

 For some students Cookson Hills is their childhood home, while for others it’s a temporary home for about two years.
 After completing their enrollment, we want them to believe they are capable (Eph 2:10), influential (Mt 5:14-16), and significant (Ps 139:13-15, Ps 18:19), not only to us but more importantly to their heavenly Father.
 This is where our vision for true healing for multi-generational impact begins (Dt 6:1-7).
-By staying true to our core value of educating students through a Biblical worldview, we believe our students can leave our care better prepared for true success and whatever learning lies ahead.
+By staying true to our core value of educating students through a Biblical worldview, we believe our students can leave our care better prepared for lifelong learning and true success.